economikit-alliance/website/content/book/governance-handbook/engagement-criteria.md

 We believe that both individual and collective autonomy are necessary features of any generative system.
 We believe that technical infrastructure and data should be held both by individuals and groups, and that the needs of both must be weighted when deciding who holds which information.
 We believe that individualism is an illusion and that data is held in the relational space between people&mdash; data generated in a group context is less valuable when divorced from that context.
 We also believe that in most cases individuals should retain provenance of such data for their own records upon exiting a group.

 We stand with Indigenous peoples in their fight for independence and acknowledge the centuries-old struggles for sovereignty and self-determination that are still ongoing.
-We acknowledge that their struggles are not our own, but are interrelated; and see that in a post-911 world the harms of colonisation are becoming increasingly universal.
+We acknowledge that their struggles are not our own, but are interrelated; and see that in a post-911, post-COVID world the harms of colonisation are becoming increasingly universal.

-**We require:**

-- Clear articulation of organisational power dynamics and decision-making processes (the technologies we use necessitate such clarity).

 **We like:**

+- Clear articulation of organisational power dynamics and decision-making processes[^agentcentrictech].
 - Working with those "on the ground" to understand their needs rather than designing models as an 'architect' of the system.
 - Technological systems which involve humans in their operation to provide flexibility, nuance and room for manoeuvre.
 - Data ownership and individual agency over exposure and sharing.